ANNE ARUNDEL COUNTY PUBLIC LIBRARY

 The board appointed Marion Francis as administrator effective October 1, 2002.
 Under her leadership, The Anne Arundel County Public Library Foundation began.
 She also chaired the Maryland Library Association's Committee for Disaster Relief for Gulf Coast Libraries to help Mississippi libraries affected by Hurricane Katrina.
 After Ms. Francis' retirement on May 1, 2010, Hampton "Skip" Auld assumed the role as library director.

-Under his leadership, a new sixteenth location opened at Westfield Annapolis Mall, a $1.4 million renovation of the Severn Library occurred, and two new buildings opened in Annapolis and Riviera Beach.
+Under his leadership, a new sixteenth location opened at the Annapolis Mall, a $1.4 million renovation of the Severn Library occurred, and two new buildings opened in Annapolis and Riviera Beach.
 New branches at Glen Burnie and the Millersville area have already received funding from county officials.

 Today, Anne Arundel County Public Library (AACPL) provides more than 1 million books, movies and other items.
 The system's extensive collection of digital resources proved priceless during the COVID-19 pandemic as did the elimination of all overdue fines.
 AACPL also embraced its role as a trusted community resource and offered vaccines, COVID-19 test kits and masks during the public health crisis.
 The library will continue to evolve to meet the needs of the community in years to come.